i-mein/Kaeri-collider-detection/README.md

 ## 6. Conclusion & Discussion

+My intention here was to experiment with different frameworks (TF, Pytorch) and make comparisons on the model performance, pipelines etc

+I was experimenting with many architectures but at the end I didn't have time to focus on a single one and tune it properly and decide it to spend the final days to ensembling.
+Hence, I picked the best 3 models from the 'experimental pool' to boost my LB scores.

-To my best of knowledge a single model with proper features and tuned parameters can outperform a very complex models with complex features.
+However, to my best of knowledge a single model with proper features and tuned parameters can outperform very complex models with complex features.
+Next steps will be towards that direction.

 ### Next steps (that I didn't have time to try during the submission time)

 - extract FFT features from various bands & from correlations between them